 This programme is for children who do not know their alphabet.
 It teaches children the letter names, sounds, and they practice writing the letters.
 This is taken by our learning assistants.

 This is a structured reading programme for children who may be reading below the expected reading level for their year group.
 Children are supervised by our Learning Assistants.
-Children from Years 4-6 have the opportunity to work on the Quick Sixty programme.
-Children work in groups of 3 for two half hour sessions a week.
+Children from Years 3-6 have the opportunity to work on the Quick Sixty programme.

-Children may also get the opportunity to participate in Discovery or Cooking sessions.
-These programmes are for all age groups and run for 5 -9 weeks.
-Children are selected for a variety of reasons- to boost their self confidence, relate positively to others, follow instructions, work co-operatively in small groups, be involved in practical hands-on activities and build life skills.
-The programmes are planned by our learning assistants and discovery activities are designed to enhance the current curriculum concept.
+Children may also get the opportunity to participate in Cooking sessions.
+These programmes are for all age groups.
+Children are selected for a variety of reasons- to boost their self-confidence, relate positively to others, follow instructions, work cooperatively in small groups, be involved in practical hands-on activities and build life skills.
+The programmes are planned by our learning assistants.